 Early Notables of the Panico family (pre 1700)

-Prominent among members of the family was Ugolino Panico, Lord of over 20 territories during the 13th century; Porcelio Pandone, a humanist in Naples in 1405; Franceschino and Francesco Panizzoni were famous doctors in Florence during the 15th century; Francesco Panizzoni was mayor of Candia di Lomellina in 1487; Marsiglio Panizzoni...
-Another 88 words (6 lines of text) are included under the topic Early Panico Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family was Ugolino Panico, Lord of over 20 territories during the 13th century; Porcelio Pandone, a humanist in Naples in 1405; Franceschino and Francesco Panizzoni were famous doctors in Florence during the 15th century; Francesco Panizzoni was mayor of Candia di Lomellina in 1487; Marsiglio Panizzoni was mayor of Piacenza in 1400; Giambattista Pannini was a Count, was Duke of Mantua, as well as a...
+Another 69 words (5 lines of text) are included under the topic Early Panico Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Panico family to the New World and Oceana